 OAuth 2.0 Microsoft Exchange Email Connection

 Automation has been using basic authentication for Microsoft Exchange Web Service (EWS) until now.
 Automation users can now access Microsoft Emails using OAuth 2.0 using Microsoft (EWS) by creating a new connection or updating an existing connection.
-And they can use Send, Subscribe, and Receive Message Test APIs with Microsoft Exchange for emails
+And they can use Send and Subscribe Test APIs with Microsoft Exchange for emails

 Prerequisite

-A prerequisite to authenticating a user using Microsoft Exchange Web Service (EWS) API is registering Automation as an App on the ActiveDirectory App Registration to generate the connection properties and grant the necessary access to retrieve the requisite data.
+A prerequisite to authenticating a user using Microsoft Exchange Web Service (EWS) API is registering an App for Provar Automation on the ActiveDirectory App Registration to generate the connection properties and grant the necessary access to retrieve the requisite data.
 Microsoft provides the following options to set up a Microsoft Exchange:

 - Get an Office 365 Developer Site (recommended).
 This is the quickest way for you to get an Exchange mailbox.